U.S. National Institutes of Health

 Massachusetts General Hospital - Clinical Trials Network and Institute

 The Massachusetts General Hospital Clinical Trials Network and Institute (MGH CTNI) is one of the leading academic research programs in the world with more than 25 years of experience in industry-sponsored multi-center clinical trials.
-Their innovative research methods are unmatched in helping sponsors meet their research goals.
+Its innovative research methods are unmatched in helping sponsors meet their research goals.
 By exploring the brain science, genetics, and neurobiology of psychiatric disorders, the MGH CTNI has been instrumental in the development of novel treatments and surrogate markers of illness and therapeutic response.
 Its pioneering scientific and clinical research has been instrumental in defining the standards for the state-of-the-art practice of psychiatry.
 MGH CTNI works collaboratively with sponsors and researchers who are recognized as world leaders in many areas of psychiatric research, including anxiety, depression, bipolar disorder, women's mental health, schizophrenia, geriatrics/Alzheimer's disease, pharmacogenetics, neuroimaging, and pediatric psychopharmacology.
 MGH CTNI psychiatrists are currently serving as principal investigators or site investigators on over 50 industry sponsored clinical trials across the spectrum.
-MGH CTNI is assisting us with patient screening and recruitment of our Phase 2 clinical study of AV-101 for the adjunctive treatment of major depressive disorder.
+MGH CTNI is assisting us with patient screening and recruitment of ELEVATE, our Phase 2 clinical study of AV-101 for the adjunctive treatment of major depressive disorder.